UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

-Created July 2025 by Dawne Lucas (in progress).
-See "History of *How to Proceed*" for more information about this manual.
+Created July 2025 by Dawne Lucas.
+See "History of *How to Proceed*" for more information about the evolution of this manual.

 # How to Proceed: Special Collections Technical Services Archival (SCTS-Archival) Processing Manual